 Program areas at Redford Center

 Redford Center grants:redford Center grants provides development and production funds, story and networking support to filmmakers working on environmentally-focused film projects that drive awareness, engagement and action on a variety of topics.
-Funded by a number of major donors, 2020 marks the third, two-year cycle of the program, which launched in 2016.
-This cycle supports 22 film projects poised for transformative impact, tripling the total number of grantees from past cohorts.
-This diverse portfolio of filmmakers and projects represents necessary voices and perspectives on environmental issues, illuminating stories from people on the frontlines and covering a range of pressing issues including food security and sovereignty, climate solutions and just recovery, environmental toxins and community health, racial justice and civic participation, indigenous wisdom and rights, and endangered habitat and species protection, among other urgent issues.
+Funded by a number of major donors, 2022 was the first year of the fourth, two-year cycle of the program, which launched in 2016.
+From an open call with 250 applicants, we selected a new cohort of 12 film projects poised for transformative impact.this diverse portfolio of filmmakers and projects represents necessary voices and perspectives on environmental issues, illuminating stories from people on the frontlines and covering a range of pressing issues including food security and sovereignty, climate solutions and just recovery, environmental toxins and community health, racial justice and civic participation, indigenous wisdom and rights, and endangered habitat and species protection, among other urgent issues.